igunduz/igunduz.github.io/_pages/about.md

 I always enjoyed figuring out how something works, why it breaks, and how to fix it.
 I focused on bioinformatics to explore the world of biology and learn how to use biological information to improve lives.
 Through those experiences, I have seen that the future of biology involves cell-type-specific investigations to detect the molecular changes that lead to diseases.
 This has now become the basis of my long-term research passion for single-cell bioinformatics.
 I use bioinformatics and computational epigenomics to develop a better understanding of cellular regulatory dynamics and cell state in developmental systems as well as in diseases.
 My research interests can be summarized as, but are not limited to:

-*  Interpretable Applied Machine Learning
+*  Trustworthy Machine Learning
+*  Graph Neural Networks
 *  Computational epigenomics
 *  Genome Regulation
 *  Aging Biology